The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Mathematical background

-Sometimes the operator in \cref{eq:infLapOp} is normalized by $\frac{1}{|\nabla u|^2}$, e.g., cf. \cite{barron2008infinity}.
-A function $u$ is said to be infinity harmonic if it solves the homogeneous infinity Laplacian equation in the viscosity sense, i.e.,
+Sometimes the operator in \labelcref{eq:infLapOp} is normalized by $\frac{1}{|\nabla u|^2}$, e.g., cf. \cite{barron2008infinity}, but this normalization does not change the equations we are considering here.
+A function $u$ is said to be infinity harmonic if it solves the homogeneous infinity Laplacian equation